It’s January and time for me to get some Oahu whale watching in!

 Local Tip: Check out my whale post if you want to learn more about Hawaii’s whale watch season and when and where to see the whales.

-If the whales are feeling particularly playful, you’ll see them performing a bunch of jumps, bobs and tail dives.
+If the whales are feeling particularly playful, you’ll see them performing a bunch of breaches, bobs and tail dives.
 I was lucky enough to see them breach (jump) 5 times!
 Definitely amazing!!

 Local Tip: Speaking from experience, it’s really hard to take photos of the whales since the moment they’re out of the water is so fleeting.
 The staff will take professional and gorgeous photos of these majestic animals in motion, which you’ll be able to purchase as you head back into the harbor.

-Going back is also the perfect time to see the whale education room (baleen will be on display), grabbing a last minute snack, and checking out the various whale toys and books that are scattered throughout the ship.
+Going back is also the perfect time to see the whale education room (baleen will be on display), grabbing a last minute snack, and checking out the various whale toys and books that are scattered throughout The Majestic whale watching ship.
 The staff will also be walking about to give kids (and those young at heart) a whale stamp on their hand to commemorate their day!

 Q: What happens if we don’t see a whale?